cysouw/diathesis/text/c02_structure.md

 b.
 Ich sehe den Jungen den Tisch putzen.
 :::

-{#para:opiniative} The *glauben+Partizip* diathesis [@next], see [@sec:participles-glauben-opinionator] similarly adds a new nominative subject while the old nominative is turned into an accusative.
+{#para:opiniative} The *finden+Partizip* diathesis [@next], see [@sec:participles-finden-opinionator] similarly adds a new nominative subject while the old nominative is turned into an accusative.
 The role of the new nominative is best characterised as somebody having an opinion, so this diathesis can semantically be called an ~~opiniative~~.
-The main verb is typically a patientive intransitive predicate like *einschlafen*, 'to fall asleep', see [@sec:participles-restrictions].
-Similar constructions also exist with light-verbs *wissen*, *sehen* and *finden*.
+The main verb is typically a patientive intransitive predicate like *scheitern*, 'to fail', see [@sec:participles-restrictions].
+Similar constructions also exist with light verbs *wissen*, *sehen* and *glauben*.

 ::: ex
 ~~Opiniative novative [Ø › SBJ › OBJ]~~

 a.
-Der Junge schläft ein.
+Das Projekt scheitert.
 b.
-Ich glaube den Jungen eingeschlafen.
+Ich finde das Projekt gescheitert.
 :::

 Likewise, the *lassen+Infinitiv* diathesis [@next], see [@sec:infinitive-lassen-causative] is also structurally a novative ~~[Ø › SBJ › OBJ]~~.
 This diathesis has multiple possible interpretations, among them also a causative reading [@next].
 However, in the example in [@nnext] the newly added nominative is allowing the action to happen, not causing it, so this diathesis can semantically be called a ~~permissive~~.
 This second interpretation typically happens with agentive intransitive predicates like *schlafen* 'to sleep', see [@sec:participles-restrictions].
+However, note that in both examples the other interpretation is also possible, albeit only is specially crafted contexts.

 ::: ex
 ~~Causative novative [Ø › SBJ › OBJ]~~